lit-mod-viz/algo-detection/Training Data/Plot Genie Index- General Formula/README.md

 Problems 6 lists of 180 each
 basically 180 of everything

-Two approaches to structure the data:
+Three approaches to structure the data:
 1. Different columns for 9 elements, listing all the 180 data rows in each.
     Advantages:
     1. More Readable